acrylicruler/Predictive-Model-for-Temperature-Humidity-and-Rainfall-Forecasting/README.md

 Contains intermediate and processed data artifacts used by the notebooks and modelling workflow, including parquet files, geojson grids, and CSV datasets.

-### `outputs/modelling_outputs/`
+### `outputs/`

+Contains selected modelling and deployment outputs.

-Contains selected modelling results such as resolved selected models, annotated sample days, feature importance summaries, and test comparison tables.
+- `outputs/modelling_outputs/` stores modelling results such as selected models, annotated sample days, feature importance summaries, and test comparison tables.
+- `outputs/app/` stores the pre-generated Hong Kong prediction files used by the Streamlit app.

 ### `figures/`

 Contains exported figures used for EDA and modelling analysis.

+### `deployment/`

+Contains the Streamlit deployment files for the Hong Kong weather forecast application.

+- `hk_weather_app_streamlit.py` is the main Streamlit app file.
+- `hk_best_model_config.py` stores the selected best model configuration used for app prediction generation.
+- `make_hk_app_predictions.py` generates the prediction files used by the app.
+- `make_hk_land_assets.py` prepares the Hong Kong geographic assets used for map-based visualisation.
+- `requirements.txt` lists the app-specific Python dependencies.

 ## Notes